zzonyo/trust-docs-test/source/index.html.md

 - transfer_out，”transfer_out” is one of the trading access in “Others-Transfer-Withdraw”.
 “On” stands for opening this access; “Off” stands for closing this access；

-## Top Trader Sentiment Index Function-Account
+## Query Top Trader Sentiment Index Function-Account

 - GET `api/v1/contract_elite_account_ratio`